Emerging Bioacousticians Days

 Social events

-Regular breaks will punctuate the conference to promote scientific exchanges.
-A dinner of local specialties and a gala dinner will also be organized in order to create links between the participants.
-The transdisciplinarity being at the heart of this symposium project, the objective is to facilitate exchanges between scientists from different backgrounds in a friendly, enthusiastic and productive atmosphere.
+Regular breaks will be scheduled throughout the conference to encourage scientific exchange .
+A "local specialties" evening and a gala dinner will also be organized to foster connections among participants .
+With transdisciplinarity at the heart of this conference project, the aim is to facilitate exchanges between scientists from diverse backgrounds in a friendly, enthusiastic, and productive atmosphere.

 Patrick KAGERER